cynthia-coronado/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach and .map are both ways to go through data in an array. .forEach does not return a new array, has to sort through each item in an array. .map will automatically return a new array, will not change the original array and is usually used for converting data. .forEach does not need a return statement where .map requires a retrun statement.

 2. Explain the difference between a callback and a higher order function.
+Higher order functions recieve callbacks.
+Callbacks are passed into higher order functions as arguments.

 3. What is closure?
+Closure is when a functions reaches outside of its own scope to get and use things that are defined in the partent scope.

 4. Describe the four rules of the 'this' keyword.
+Window Binding - This means a global scope and no declared object.
+'This' refers to the window object in the browser unless you are in srict mode, then you will get undefined.
+Implicit Binding - This means when an object method is called 'this refers to what is left of the '.'
+Most common principle.
+Implicit binding only applies to objects with methods.
+New Binding - 'New' keyword creates a new object from a constructor function and 'This' points to it.
+Explicit Binding - Uses the keywords 'Call' and 'Apply'.
+All refer to a specific object that is chosen.
+Call and Apply will immediately invoke the function.
+Bind will pass in arguments one by one.

 5. Why do we need super() in an extended class?
+Super is how we tell the child that it is going to inherit everything from a parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.